 Corrections and contributions

-This project is open source.
-If you believe a metric is incorrect or ambiguous, please open an issue on GitHub with the city, fiscal year, specific metric, and a citation to the relevant source.
+If you believe a metric is incorrect or ambiguous, please email [email protected] with the city, fiscal year, specific metric, and a citation to the relevant source.

 Methods will evolve as the dataset grows; changes will be documented publicly.